JackSzwergold/Writing/memories/That Computer Was the Worst Gift Ever.md

 One game caught my eye: It was called “Baja Buggy.”
 It basically was an independently made clone of the Atari arcade game “Pole Position.”
 You drove a dirt buggy in somewhat first person point of view through a desert in some kind of race.

 I wanted it, but it cost $29.99.
-Which was waaay out of the price-range of my allowance.
+Which was waaay out of the price-range of my allowance and limited savings at the time.
+So I looked at the package and tried to figure out how I could afford it.

+The next week my dad wanted to head to “The City” and asked me where I wanted to go.
+“The Computer Center!”
+I said.
+“But we were just there last week?
+Why again?” he responded.
+“Because I want to,” I replied.
+So we made some compromise to check out the deals at Gimbel’s and Macy’s in Herald Square and then go to “The Computer Center” when we had time.

 ***